Anime genres explained

 A typical manga/Anime is based on several of the following genres-

 - Adult (often contain intense violence and/or Erotic content)

 - Doujinshi (Fan art inspired by published anime or manga by the professional artist)

-- Gender Bender(changing gender by switching to opposite sex’s dress, makeup or even switching body)
+- Gender Bender(changing gender by switching to the opposite sex’s dress, makeup, or even switching body)

 - Harem (one male character being attracted by several female characters, for opposite-sex it is reverse Harem)

 - Josei (Ladies’ comics, target age group generally 18y-30y)

 - Martial Arts

 - Mature (contains intense violence, erotic content, blood, gore, and strong language; not suitable for under 17